Ellen’s current tutoring subjects are listed at the left. You

 For college-minded parents, elementary school is the most important time to invest in your child's education, and math is a key subject to work on.

-The child who doesn't quite "get" arithmetic, and who doesn't achieve high scores in arithmetic tests, will internalize the harmful idea that, "I'm not good at math."
-Many children carry this idea into adulthood and may avoid quantitative and technical careers.
+Let your child increase her/his scores on homework and tests to internalize the beneficial idea that, "I'm good at math."
+Your child will carry this positive idea into adulthood and may be drawn toward quantitative and technical careers.

 I am a certified math teacher with many years teaching experience who will help your child catch up and become proficient at fulfilling the requirements of elementary school math.
 I am very hands-on, and give students lots of problems to solve for the practice they need to really master the topics.
 Each topic builds on the next, so the student feels satisfaction at each level and eager to move on to the next.